modmkr/glfn/readme.txt

 A font rasterizer.
-I used it to create (rasterize) fonts for my engine: [link].
+I used it to create (rasterize) fonts for my engine: https://github.com/modmaker1/TerrainEngine.

 It is a GUI tool allowing you to rasterize TrueType fonts installed to your system (Windows only).